 Welcome to Little Fireface Project

-Welcome to Little Fireface Project, headed by the world expert on lorises, Professor Anna Nekaris OBE.
-As the world’s longest running loris conservation project, we aim to learn more about all loris species and to educate local communities so as to promote the conservation of the species.
-Currently our focus is on the Critically Endangered Javan slow loris (Nycticebus javanicus), our Java research station has been conducting research on a wild population of Javan slow lorises since 2012.
-At the same time, during country-wide surveys in forests and wildlife markets we also make observations of other obscure nocturnal animals, including colugos, pangolins, civets, small cats, mustelids and owls.
+Welcome to the Little Fireface Project, led by world-renowned loris expert Professor Anna Nekaris OBE.
+As the longest-running loris conservation initiative, our mission is to deepen understanding of all loris species and foster conservation through education and community engagement.
+Currently, we focus on the Critically Endangered Javan slow loris (Nycticebus javanicus), with our Java research station studying a wild population since 2012.
+Alongside this, we conduct country-wide surveys in forests and wildlife markets, documenting other elusive nocturnal species such as colugos, pangolins, civets, small cats, mustelids, and owls.

 Here you can find information on all of our research, publications, and media exposure.
 You can also explore ways that you can help save the loris through donations, activism and volunteering with us.
 We hope you’re as inspired as we are by these amazing creatures!